awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-recovery.md

 Use the [describe\-hosts](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-hosts.html) command\.

 ```
-$ aws ec2 describe-hosts --host-ids h-1234567890
+$ aws ec2 describe-hosts --host-ids h-012a3456b7890cdef
 ```

 The `HostRecovery` response element indicates whether host recovery is enabled or disabled\.

 ## Host Recovery States<a name="dedicated-hosts-recovery-states"></a>

 When a Dedicated Host failure is detected, the impaired Dedicated Host enters the `under-assessment` state, and all of the instances enter the `impaired` state\.
-You cannot launch instances on to the impaired Dedicated Host while it is in the `under-assessment` state\.
+You can't launch instances on to the impaired Dedicated Host while it is in the `under-assessment` state\.

 After the replacement Dedicated Host is allocated, it enters the `pending` state\.
 It remains in this state until the host recovery process is complete\.
-You cannot launch instances on to the replacement Dedicated Host while it is in the `pending` state\.
+You can't launch instances on to the replacement Dedicated Host while it is in the `pending` state\.
 Recovered instances on the replacement Dedicated Host remain in the `impaired` state during the recovery process\.

 After the host recovery is complete, the replacement Dedicated Host enters the `available` state, and the recovered instances return to the `running` state\.
 You can launch instances on to the replacement Dedicated Host after it enters the `available` state\.
 The original impaired Dedicated Host is permanently released and it enters the `released-permanent-failure` state\.